PAIR-code/what-if-tool/website/src/faqs.md

   f-title: "Where do I go to report a bug in the What-If Tool?",
   f-copy: "

-Submit bugs, ask questions, suggest content, and request features on our [Github page](https://github.com/pair-code/what-if-tool/issues)." %}
+Submit bugs, ask questions, suggest content, and request features on our [Github issues list](https://github.com/pair-code/what-if-tool/issues/new)." %}

 {% include partials/faq-element
-  f-title: "How many data points can the What-If Tool handle?",
+  f-title: "How many datapoints can the What-If Tool handle?",
   f-copy: "

-The number of data points depends on the size of the individual data points themselves.
+The number of datapoints depends on the size of the individual datapoints themselves.
-Some factors that impact the number of data points that can be handled are the per-page memory limit of web browsers and the front-end for simultaneous visualization.
+Some factors that impact the number of datapoints that can be handled are the per-page memory limit of web browsers and the front-end for simultaneous visualization.

-For data points that contain tabular data or short text segments, the What-If Tool can handle tens of thousands of points.
-For data points that contain encoded images, the tool can only handle a few hundred data points, with the exact number depending on the size of the images." %}
+For datapoints that contain tabular data or short text segments, the What-If Tool can handle tens of thousands of points.
+For datapoints that contain encoded images, the tool can only handle a few hundred datapoints, with the exact number depending on the size of the images.
+" %}

 {% include partials/faq-element
     f-title: "What kinds of models can the What-If Tool handle?",